ericcong/FileDepot/README.md

 - "Locker" represents a reservation that the App requests for the user to upload files.

 ## Locker Entity
-A locker can be represented as such an entity (all fields are required except specified as optional):
+A locker can be represented as such an entity:
 ```
 id (UUID, 32-bytes)
 uid (UUID, 32-bytes.
 The hashed user ID of the owner)
 expires (Integer, timestamp.
 The timestamp that the locker expires, i.e., all packages don't accept uploading.)
-notes (String, optional.
+notes (String, default to be null.
 Notes of this locker, e.g. the purpose of this locker)
 packages: [
   {
     name (String.
 The name of this package)
     size (Integer.
 The size of this package)
-    type (String, optional.
+    type (String, default to be null.
 MIME-type of this package)
+    size_range (Pair, default to be null.
+Size range of this package)
-    download_url (String, optional.
+    download_url (String, default to be null.
 The presigned downloading link)
-    download_url_expires (Integer, timestamp, optional.
+    download_url_expires (Integer, timestamp, default to be null.
 The timestamp that the download link expires)
     upload_url (String.
 The presigned uploading link)
     upload_fields (Dict.
 The uploading fields)
   }